nbeckerphoto/colortools/README.md

 optional arguments:
-  -h, --help            show this help message and exit --n N                 Number of clusters to use for determining dominant colors.
+  -h, --help            show this help message and exit --algorithm ALGORITHM
+                        The algorithm to use for determining the dominant color of images (k-means clustering by default).
+  --n_colors N_COLORS   Number of dominant colors to compute.
   --auto_n_heuristic AUTO_N_HEURISTIC
                         The heuristic used to set `n` for the clustering algorithm.
-  --no_enhance          Enhance the colors that are computed for this image.
   --orientation ORIENTATION
                         The stacking orientation of any output graphics.
-  --visualize           Visualize graphics before saving them.
   --output_dir OUTPUT_DIR
                         Output directory for sorted .jpg files.
+  --generate_chips_graphic
-  --chips               Save chips for each image.
+                        Save chips visualization for each image.
+  --include_remapped_image
+                        Include remapped image in chips visualization.
+Ignored if not using KMEANS algorithm.
+  --display             Display generated graphics.
   --spectrum            Save spectrum image for the current collection of images.
   --anchor ANCHOR       Name of the first file in the sorted output sequence.
   --reverse             Reverse the color sort order.